 227. COMMITTEE-ACTIVITY REPORT.

-Each committee shall file a committee-activity report before the end of each Council period that details the committee’s oversight and legislative activities during that Council Period.
+Each committee shall file a committee-activity report before the end of each Council Period that details the committee’s oversight and legislative activities during that Council Period.
 The format and content of the committee-activity report shall be determined by the Secretary.

 D. STANDING COMMITTEES.